Learning Resources

 Messy Roots: A Graphic Memoir of a Wuhanese American

-• This graphic novel recounts growing up as a young Chinese immigrant in a small town in Texas, cultural and social adaptations, and racial discrimination.
+• This graphic memoir recounts growing up as a young Chinese immigrant in a small town in Texas, including cultural and social adaptations and racial discrimination.

 The American Dream?
 A Journey of Route 66 by Shing Yin Khor

-• This graphic novel has Shing Tun Khor discussing growing up in Malaysia, what she thought America meant, and seeing what it really seems like, embarking on a road trip across the United States, and pursuing the American dream.
+• This graphic memoir has Shing Tun Khor discussing growing up in Malaysia, what she thought America meant, seeing what it really seems like, embarking on a road trip across the United States, and pursuing the American dream.

 They Called Us Enemy by George Takei

-• This graphic novel is George Takei recounting his childhood imprisoned in an American Concentration Camp for Japanese Americans during WWII.
+• In this graphic memoir, George Takei recounts his childhood imprisoned in an American concentration camp for Japanese Americans during WWII.

 LGBTQ+ History